Luol Deng: 2004–05 season

 After one year at Duke, Deng entered the 2004 NBA draft.
 He was picked seventh overall by the Phoenix Suns, but was immediately traded to the Chicago Bulls by prior agreement.
 Deng suffered a season-ending wrist injury late in his rookie season, but still made the NBA All-Rookie First Team and helped the resurgent Bulls return to the playoffs for the first time in seven years.
 Deng played in 61 games and averaged 11.7 points per game.
-On 8 February, Deng recorded his first double-double vs. the Dallas Mavericks.
+On 8 February 2005, Deng recorded his first double-double in a 107–100 win against the Dallas Mavericks.

 2005–06 season

-In his second season, he posted strong performances throughout March and April to help the Bulls earn their second consecutive playoff berth.
-His offensive statistics improved in his sophomore season, increasing his scoring to 14.3 points per game, and increasing his rebounding to 6.6 per game, up from a 5.3 average his rookie season.
-Deng had four straight double-double performances from 28 February to 5 March, with at least ten points and rebounds in each game.
-In the playoffs, the Bulls faced off against the Miami Heat in a best of 7-game series.
-Deng came off the bench in all six games, averaging ten points per game.
+In his second season, he posted strong performances throughout March and April 2006, to help the Bulls earn their second consecutive playoff berth.
+His offensive statistics improved in his sophomore season, increasing his scoring to 14.3 points per game, and increasing his rebounding to 6.6 per game, up from a 5.3 average in his rookie season.
+Deng had four straight double-double performances from 28 February to 5 March, with at least 10 points and rebounds in each game.
+In the playoffs, the Bulls faced off against the Miami Heat in a seven-game series.
+Deng came off the bench in all six games, averaging 10 points per game.